 I see some food sites calling Char Kway Teow a South East Asian dish.
 It’s not, really.
 I suppose geographically, but that’s about it.

-These fried rice noodles started life as something the fisherman would throw together using whatever leftover catch they had, but more often than not, with cockles.
+These fried rice noodles started life as something local fisherman would throw together using whatever leftover catch they had, but more often than not, with cockles.

 Char Kway Teow with cockles is often also called Penang Char Kway Teow, because that’s where it’s originally from.
 However, remember Singapore and Malaysia were a single country until 1965?
 Well, it didn’t take long for the cockle kway teow to make its way down south.
 It’s definitely one of my favourite hawker foods.